Networking to find a job

 - Develop an action plan.
 Once you have the first steps settled, you need to create a plan.
 How and when you will establish communication, try to make a long-term plan.
 The main point is to network as a habit, a habit that will give you benefits.

-If your company needs help to design and implement a strategy for a more diverse and inclusive workforce, contact us today at firstname.lastname@example.org
+If your company needs help to design and implement a strategy related to this topic, contact us today at firstname.lastname@example.org